p) Provisions, Contingent liabilities and Contingent assets

 (h) Terms and Conditions

 Outstanding balances at the year end are unsecured, interest free and recoverable/repayable on demand.
+The Company has provided Corporate Guarantee for an amount upto Rs.500.00 Lacs towards the loan borrowed by related party, i.e. M/s JHS Svendgaard Retail Ventures Limited in favor Small Industrial Development Bank of India (SIDBI).
 There has been no guarantee provided or received for any related party receivable and payable, other than disclosed.
-For the year end 31 March, 2024 the Company has provided for impairment of receivables owed by the related party ?
-Nil (31 March, 2023: ?
-Nil ).
+For the year end 31 March, 2025 Rs.62.17 (31 March, 2024: ?
+Nil) has been provided for by the Company for receivables owed by the related party.
 This assessment undertaken each financial year through examining the financial position of related party and market in which related party operates.

 Risk management objectives and policies